Vualto/vudrm-public-docs/docs/source/UserGuide/VUDRM-Admin.md

 * `Encode Token`    - URL Encodes the token
 * `Decode Token`    - URL Decodes the token

-Once a token has been generated, a new button will appear - `Use Token in Demo`.
+Once a token has been generated, a new button will appear - `Use Token To Test Your Stream`.

 <img src="../_static/user-guide-images/6-1vudrmtoken.png" class="image" width="1000" alt="VUALTO Admin - VUDRM Token Page - Use Token in Demo"/>

-Clicking `Use Token in Demo` will load the `VUPLAY Demo` player with the generated token in the `Custom VUDRM Token` text box.
+Clicking `Use Token To Test Your Stream` will load the `Test Your Stream` player with the generated token in the `VUDRM Token` text box.

 For an in depth guide of how our tokens work - please refer to the [VUDRM Token documentation](../DeveloperDocumentation/VUDRM-token.html#).